Staff and Librarian Teaching

 Limits on Total Number of Courses

-In any circumstance, this policy prohibits a staff person or librarian from teaching more than one course/section per semester or quarter and no more than three courses per calendar year.
+In any circumstance, this policy prohibits a staff person or librarian from teaching more than one course (or up to 3 credits) per semester or quarter and no more than three courses (or up to 9 credits) per calendar year.
 Courses refer to semester long academic courses, and do not include short courses or workshops.
 A supervisor can restrict the teaching to fewer courses/sections per term or per year based on the need for the staff person to meet his/her normal job duties.